 Gene Expression Laboratory

 Scientific research has taught us that cancer is a disease of aging and not actually one disease, but many.
 Knowing the molecular defects that produce a particular cancer subtype can indicate which drugs should be used to treat it most effectively.
-Yet, we must overcome major challenges to treat cancer patients more effectively.
-First, we only have molecular targets for a handful of cancers.
-Second, the cells within a single cancer often have differing molecular defects that we must target individually.
+Yet, we must overcome major challenges to better treat cancer patients.
+For example, we only have molecular targets for a handful of cancers.
+Additionally, the cells within a single cancer often have differing molecular defects that we must target individually.
 Clearly, we need innovative strategies to chart the molecular interactions and genetic underpinnings of cancers.
 Such knowledge will generate the new therapies that will enable us to live with, rather than die from, these diseases.

 Wahl’s lab discovered striking similarities between genetic signatures found in certain types of human breast cancer and those of stem cells in breast tissue in mouse embryos.
 The findings may lead to new ways to predict and personalize the diagnosis and treatment of some of the most aggressive forms of breast cancer.